DXC-Lab-Linkage/quack-mcp-server/README.md

    #### For Docker Container with Streamable Http

-   When running the server in a Docker container, configure Cline to connect via HTTP/SSE:
+   When running the server in a Docker container, configure Cline to connect via Streamable-http:

    ```json
    {